+Dundee bid to pass on unwanted cup record

-Dundee v Motherwell: Hosts bid to end 90-year wait for cup win
+Peterhead v Dundee: Visitors bid to end 112-year wait for cup win

 |Coverage: Live on BBC Scotland, BBC Radio Sportsound and on the BBC Sport Scotland website